 - Learning environment: How the classroom “feels” and how the class works together.

-The session will first introduce differentiated instruction and then focus on the idea of “process” and how these processes shape learning and remembering.
-After this foundation, the session will illustrate multiple traditional and non-traditional sensory paths to work with students to gather and link information to understand concepts and solve problems.
+The session first introduces differentiated instruction and then focuses on the idea of “process” and how these processes shape learning and remembering.
+After this foundation, the session illustrates multiple traditional and non-traditional sensory paths to work with students to gather and link information to understand concepts and solve problems.

-This presentation will be of interest to preK-12 teachers and school and district leaders.
-There will be time to get your questions answered at the end of Dr. Monceaux’s edWebinar.
+This presentation is of interest to preK-12 teachers and school and district leaders.

 About the Presenter